 Accommodation & Food

 We can make arrangements for food on a half board or full board basis - meals will include a variety of island foods and international cuisine.
-A vegetarian option is always available on request.
+Special diets can be catered for on request.

 Dive Boats and Dive Guides (provided in partnership with Deefer Diving Carriacou)